Acting & Musical Theatre

 $15 Registration Fee

-A performance class culminating in a production of Rumpelstiltskin on Sunday, November 12th at 3:00pm & 6:00pm
+A performance class culminating in a production of The Sword in the Stone on Tuesday, May 21st at 7:30pm

 6 Week Acting & Improv Class Series with Robin Frome